syncfusion-content/maui-docs/MAUI/TabView/How-To.md

 ---
 layout: post
-title: How to programmatically select the tab item in .NET MAUI Tab View | Syncfusion
+title: How to programmatically select the tab in .NET MAUI Tab View | Syncfusion
 description: Learn here all about select tab item programmatically in Syncfusion .NET MAUI Tab View(SfTabView) control and more.
 platform: maui
 control: Tab View